Engaging communities, building partnerships

 The practicum is a planned, supervised and evaluated experience that connects students with communities around the world to transform classwork into public health practice.

-The North Carolina Institute for Public Health delivers training, conducts research and provides technical assistance to transform the practice of public health for all.
+The North Carolina Institute for Public Health (NCIPH) delivers training, conducts research and provides technical assistance to transform the practice of public health for all.